Sage Harvest Event Cultivates Teamwork and Tomorrow

 |0

-This work, Sage Harvest Event Cultivates Teamwork and Tomorrow [Image 19 of 19], by SSG Jorden Newbanks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sage Harvest Event Cultivates Teamwork and Tomorrow, by Anthony Housey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.